-Now in its fourth year, the School of Law and Justice’s Research Seminar Series invites leading scholars from Australia and overseas to present their current scholarship, while also showcasing our own distinguished researchers.
+Now in its fourth year, the Faculty's Research Seminar Series invites leading scholars from Australia and overseas to present their current scholarship, while also showcasing our own distinguished researchers.

-In 2019, the series featured key environmental, theoretical and critical property themes.
+Previously, the series has featured key environmental, theoretical and critical property themes.

 The seminars are usually held on the first Thursday of each month.